NREL/EnergyPlus/design/FY2021/NFP-SimplifiedProcedure/NFP-SimplifiedProcedure.md

 ![Occupancy Fraction](actual_nb_ppl_zone1.png)

-The "regular case" lead to a `D` of 0.95 while the normalized case lead to a `D` of 1.0.
+The "regular case" leads to a `D` of 0.95 while the normalized case lead to a `D` of 1.0.

 ### Ventilation Optimization
 The system ventilation optimization control requirement in ASHRAE Standard 90.1 requires that the system OA intake be adjusted, based on changes in System Ventilation Efficiency, below the design rate when applicable.
 EnergyPlus is able to make this adjustment through the `Controller:MechanicalVentilation` object but does not currently checks if the calculated system OA is less than the design value.
 It is possible for the System Ventilation Efficiency at non-design conditions to be lower than at design conditions.
 This would result in a system OA intake increase which violates the building energy code requirement.
 We proposed to "cap" the system OA calculated by `VentilationMechanicalProps::CalcMechVentController` to the system design OA value when the VRP is selected (Note: the SP is only used for system OA sizing calculations).
 The ASHRAE Guideline 36 also specifies in Section 5.16.3.1.h that the effective minimum OA intake should be not larger than the design total OA intake.

 ## E-mail and  Conference Call Conclusions
-During the initial presentation, the team suggested to not consider option 1 listed above as a way to determine a terminal's primary air flow rate using the SP.
+During the initial presentation, the team suggested not to consider option 1 listed above as a way to determine a terminal's primary air flow rate using the SP.

 Additional discussion regarding the proposal of making `D` a user input is needed.
 Note: an example showcasing why letting EnergyPlus calculate `D` has been added to the Approach section.